Updated January 15, 2021

 How Much Should You Have In Your Bank Accounts

-In general, for a checking account, we recommend that you only keep what is needed for 1 month's worth of expenses plus some cushion.
-This means keep what is needed for your rent/mortgage, utilities, other payments like car loans, everyday spending, and credit card payments.
-Add in about 25-50% more as a cushion to prevent overdrafts and any unusual larger purchases.
+This means keeping what is needed for your rent/mortgage, utilities, other payments like car loans, everyday spending, and credit card payments.
+Add 25-50% more as a cushion to prevent overdrafts and any unusual larger purchases.

-For example, if your total monthly expenses add up to $4,000, you may want to keep an average of $5,000 - $6,000 in your checking account.
+For example, if your monthly expenses add up to $4,000, you may want to keep an average of $5,000 - $6,000 in your checking account.
 Of course, as you pay bills and spend, your checking balance will go down, but it'll be replenished as you receive paychecks.

-If you have additional cash, they should go into the savings account where you can earn more interest.
 We recommend having enough in your savings account to cover 3 - 6 months of expenses.
 This way, you'll be covered if the worst happens and you lose your job.
 You'll have enough to stay afloat for a while.

 It's also important to have these savings for big emergencies, like if your roof collapses or your car breaks down.

-If you have additional funds beyond 6 months worth of expenses, it's best to invest them to earn more returns.
+If you have additional funds beyond 6 months' worth of expenses, it's best to invest them to earn more returns.

 What Experts Say